Foundation Updates & Grants

 • Affordable co-housing models for individuals and families

-• Employer-partnered day programs creating inclusive job opportunities
+• Employer-partnered day programs and inclusive job opportunities

 • Tools and technologies that enhance accessibility at home and in community spaces